Scalr/terraform-provider-scalr/website/docs/resources/scalr_workspace.md

   Defaults to `true`.
 * `queue_all_runs` - (Optional) Set (true/false) to configure queuing all runs.
 When false one manually triggered run is required.
 Default `true`.
 * `terraform_version` - (Optional) The version of Terraform to use for this workspace.
 Defaults to the latest available version.
-* `working_directory` - (Optional) A relative path that Terraform will be ru in.
+* `working_directory` - (Optional) A relative path that Terraform will be run in.
 Defaults to the root of the repository.
 * `vcs_provider_id` - (Optional) ID of vcs provider - required if vcs-repo present and vice versa, in the format `vcs-<RANDOM STRING>`
 * `vcs_repo` - (Optional) Settings for the workspace's VCS repository.

 The `vcs_repo` block supports:

-* `identifier` - (Required) A reference to your VCS repository in the format `:org/:repo` where `:org` and `:repo` refer to the organization and repository in your VCS provider.
+* `identifier` - (Required) A reference to your VCS repository in the format `:org/:repo`, this refers to the organization and repository in your VCS provider.
 * `branch` - (Optional) The repository branch where Terraform will be run from.
 Default `master`.

 ## Attribute Reference